THOMASELOVE/432-classes-2025/class14/README.md

     - A link to a PDF file containing complete instructions and all of the questions,
     - A link to the Google Form Answer Sheet where you will answer the questions, and
     - Links to download the Data Sets I am providing for you
 - Quiz 1 is due Wednesday 2025-03-05 at noon.
     - You can obtain help during the Quiz period by (1) emailing Dr. Love or (2) asking him questions during Class 15, on Tuesday 2025-03-04 from 1 to 2:15 PM.
 We will not answer questions about Quiz 1 posed in any other way, and that includes Campuswire.
     - We are happy to see you in office hours or on Campuswire while the Quiz is out, but we won't answer questions there about the Quiz.
     - If we need to make changes or add hints related to Quiz 1 after it is initially made available to you, Dr. Love will email that information to you and it will also be posted to [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html).
 Check your email and that page before you submit the final version of your Google Form Answer Sheet.
+    - Good luck!